 Or they’re perfect when it’s just you and you want to feel special, too.
 No judgement here 🙂

-Oh and the lemon curd.
-I love making my own homemade lemon curd, but if you’re feeling a bit pressed for time, you can easily substitute a pre-made lemon curd from the grocery store.
-It’ll cut your prep time in half 🙂
+Use store-bought lemon curd, if needed — I love making my own homemade lemon curd, but if you’re feeling a bit pressed for time, you can easily substitute a pre-made lemon curd from the grocery store.
+It’ll cut your prep time in half.